 - someone else with Parkinson’s, a friend or family member

-Some complementary therapists use a ‘Dr’ title, but that doesn’t necessarily mean they have studied conventional medicine.
-An honest, reliable practitioner will not mind you asking about their qualifications.
+Always check the therapist’s credentials.
+Some complementary therapists use the ‘Dr’ title, but that doesn’t necessarily mean they’ve studied conventional medicine.
+An honest, reliable practitioner won’t mind you asking about their qualifications.

+Many therapists are members of reputable, professional organisations.
 These organisations can be useful sources of information.
-Just be wary that some organisations may make claims that are not backed up by good evidence.
+Be aware that some organisations may make claims that aren’t backed up by good evidence.

 - complete some kind of formal qualification, which will usually include a training programme and an exam